adrianrivadulla/clustering_runners/README.md

 Documentation for the different scripts and functions has been generated using Copilot and it can be brief in some cases.

-The code could has not gone through linting or code style checks so it could definitely be improved in that regard.
+The code has not gone through linting or code style checks so it could definitely be improved in that regard.

+Newer package managers like uv could be used for faster environment set up.

 ## License